What is Supportive Housing?

 Avalon is a national leader in the development of innovative approaches to supportive housing.
 We collaborate with peers in the homelessness sector and participate in ongoing research to identify the most effective ways to support our clients and reduce homelessness.

-From 2012-2017 Avalon has been the lead agency for the FUSE (Frequent Users Systems Engagement) initiative in Washtenaw County.
+From 2012-2017 Avalon was the lead agency for the FUSE (Frequent Users Systems Engagement) initiative in Washtenaw County.
 FUSE has been funded through a grant from the Corporation for Supportive Housing’s Social Innovation Fund.
 The goal of this initiative was to address the complex issue of rising costs and fragmented care for homeless high users of emergency systems.
 The initiative piloted supportive housing interventions across four communities –San Francisco, Los Angeles, the State of Connecticut and Washtenaw County, Michigan.

 In Washtenaw County, FUSE has brought together community partners across a variety of sectors to connect these high users to housing, healthcare and care coordination.
 Avalon’s partners have included St. Joseph Mercy Health System, the University of Michigan Health System, Packard Health, Community Mental Health, the Ann Arbor Housing Commission, and other service providers.